SEEN

 2nd Annual SEEN Photography Exhibition & Julia Gorton Award

-On behalf of our juror, Julia Gorton, we are pleased to announce that Coy Glass, is the winner of the 2nd Annual SEEN Photography Exhibition and Julia Gorton Photography Award, including $1000 Cash Award & Solo Exhibition at 309 Punk Project opening March, 2025.
-Julia also awarded one Honorable Mentions to Talera Bain, with a cash prize of $250 and 35mm film.
+On behalf of our juror, Julia Gorton, we are pleased to announce that Coy Glass, is the winner of the 2nd Annual SEEN Photography Exhibition and Julia Gorton Photography Award, including $1000 Cash Award & Solo Exhibition at 309 Punk Project opening March, 9th, 2025.
+Julia also awarded one Honorable Mention to Talera Bain, who will also have a Solo Exhibition in the Band Room Gallery with a cash prize of $250 and 35mm film.

 WINNER: coy Glass